 - Ways the legal department can lead strategic business projects

 Data is a starting point for understanding how the legal department operates and interacts with partners to drive better decision making.
 Data is a way to tell legal’s story.
+Check out these insights and reports general counsel and their in-house teams have with SimpleLegal!

 Overall, the session provided valuable insights for building the legal operations function, and the Q&A session exposed additional best practices and strategies.
 We had a great time attending this session and were proud sponsor the event.
 We’re already looking forward to next year’s ACC Annual Meeting in Austin, TX!